 He also worked at the Department for Work and Pensions, the Department for Transport, and the Department of Trade and Industry.
 Prior to being a Special Adviser, Andrew spent several years at the Bank of England as an economist, mainly specialising in public finance issues.
 This included a period on secondment to the Reserve Bank of New Zealand.
 Andrew graduated with First Class Honours in Economics from University College, London, and also has an MSc in Economics from LSE.

-Tim is a successful entrepreneur with thirty years experience in both media and business services.
+Tim is a successful entrepreneur with 30 years experience in both media and business services.
 He currently has a wide variety of international interests which include both public and private companies.

 Tim is Chairman of Glenfern, a management consultancy and Non-Executive Chairman of Seven Publishing, Nigel Wright Group, Smithfield Group and The SR Group.
 He is also a Non-Executive Director at DACbeachcroft, Baird Capital Partners Europe, MSQ Partners and a Senior Adviser to Evercore Partners.